Particle acceleration and multi-messenger radiation from Ultra-Luminous X-ray Sources: A new class of Galactic PeVatrons: Multi-messenger emission from ULXs: Application to SS 433

-The model predictions for the gamma-ray emission from the whole bubble are visually compared with HAWC~\citep{Hawk_SS433} and LHAASO~\citep{LHAASO_BH_2024} data, as well as the Fermi-LAT upper limits and H.E.S.S. data~\citep{Hess_SS433} collected from the eastern (E) and western (W) jets launched from the compact object powering the whole system.
-Notice that, as the model prediction is produced from the whole bubble embedding both jets, its contamination to the E and W lobes observed by H.E.S.S. should be scaled down by a factor accounting for the different angular extensions of the two regions.
+The model predictions for the gamma-ray emission from the whole bubble were visually compared with HAWC~\citep{Hawk_SS433} and LHAASO~\citep{LHAASO_BH_2024} data, as well as the Fermi-LAT upper limits and H.E.S.S. data~\citep{Hess_SS433} collected from the eastern (E) and western (W) jets launched from the compact object powering the whole system.
+We note that as the model prediction is produced from the whole bubble embedding both jets, its contamination to the E and W lobes observed by H.E.S.S. should be scaled down by a factor accounting for the different angular extensions of the two regions.
 Consequently, the best impression of the actual contribution of the bubble to the overall emission can be deduced by comparing the model prediction with the LHAASO data.

-Interestingly, unless the most optimistic scenario is assumed, the wind bubble model prediction can provide a dominant contribution -- of hadronic origin -- to the observed emission only above 100 TeV.
-It is intriguing that, in such range, leptonic models are expected to fall more rapidly than the observed spectrum (see e.g. Fig.~1 in \cite{LHAASO_BH_2024}).
-Moreover, the morphology of the gamma-ray source changes as a function of photon energy, with lower energy emission ($1-100$~TeV) following the jet geometry, whereas the highest energy emission ($> 100$ TeV) appears to be more spherical \citep[see Fig.~1 in][]{LHAASO_BH_2024}.
-The angular extent of the $>100$~TeV emission translates to a minimum radius of $r_{39}\approx 30$~pc (taking the distance to the source to be 5.5 kpc \citep{2004ApJ...616L.159B, 2007MNRAS.381..881L}).
-Interestingly, using Eqs.~\ref{Eq.
-FS} and \ref{Eq.
-TS}), we find that $R_{\rm ts}\simeq 3$~pc and $R_{\rm fs}\simeq 35-47 \, \rm pc$ for the set of parameters assumed.
-These results are supportive of the bubble interpretation and warranty further investigation.
+Interestingly, unless the most optimistic scenario is assumed, the wind-bubble model prediction can provide a dominant contribution -- of hadronic origin -- to the observed emission only above 100 TeV.
+It is intriguing that, in such a range, leptonic models are expected to fall more rapidly than the observed spectrum \citetext{see, e.g., Fig.~1 in \citealp{LHAASO_BH_2024}}.
+Moreover, the morphology of the gamma-ray source changes as a function of photon energy, with lower energy emission ($1-100$~TeV) following the jet geometry; whereas, the highest energy emission ($> 100$ TeV) appears to be more spherical \citep[see Fig.~1 in][]{LHAASO_BH_2024}.
+The angular extent of the $>100$~TeV emission translates to a minimum radius of $r_{39}\approx 30$~pc \citetext{taking the distance to the source to be 5.5 kpc in agreement with \citealp{2004ApJ...616L.159B} and \citealp{2007MNRAS.381..881L}}.
+Interestingly, using Eqs.~\eqref{Eq.
+FS} and \eqref{Eq.
+TS}, we find that $R_{\rm ts}\simeq 3$~pc and $R_{\rm fs}\simeq 35-47 \, \rm pc$ for the set of parameters assumed. {These results support the bubble interpretation and warrant further investigation.}